gursahib-badwal/react-practice/weather-app/README.md

 # To run this react project you will need an API key

-Go and make an account at www.weatherapi.com to get your own API key and then replace that key with the placeholder the .env file in the src folder of the project.
+Go and make an account at www.weatherapi.com to get your own API key and then replace that key with the placeholder in the .env file.

 # Getting Started with Create React App